BlueHotDog/buff/README.md

-# Puff - ProtobuFFer registry
+# buff - ProtobuFFer registry
-Puff aims to provide an easy way to share, check and discover GRPC services.
+buff aims to provide an easy way to share, check and discover GRPC services.

 # Problem
 GRPC allows companies to build scalabale and backwards compatible services easily.
 Unfortunaly there isnt any good solution to search, package and check your services in an easy way.

 # Project Goals